noir-lang/noir/docs/docs/developers/contracts/references/storage/private_state.md

 ### `is_initialized`

-An unconstrained method to check whether the Singleton has been initialized or not.
+An unconstrained method to check whether the PrivateMutable has been initialized or not.
 It takes an optional owner and returns a boolean.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/singleton.nr).
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_mutable.nr).

-#include_code singleton_is_initialized /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code private_mutable_is_initialized /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 ### `replace`

-To update the value of a `Singleton`, we can use the `replace` method.
+To update the value of a `PrivateMutable`, we can use the `replace` method.
 The method takes a new note as input, and replaces the current note with the new one.
 It emits a nullifier for the old value, and inserts the new note into the data tree.

 An example of this is seen in a example card game, where we create a new note (a `CardNote`) containing some new data, and replace the current note with it:

-#include_code state_vars-SingletonReplace /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code state_vars-PrivateMutableReplace /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

-If two people are trying to modify the Singleton at the same time, only one will succeed as we don't allow duplicate nullifiers!
+If two people are trying to modify the PrivateMutable at the same time, only one will succeed as we don't allow duplicate nullifiers!
 Developers should put in place appropriate access controls to avoid race conditions (unless a race is intended!).

 ### `get_note`

-This function allows us to get the note of a Singleton, essentially reading the value.
+This function allows us to get the note of a PrivateMutable, essentially reading the value.

-#include_code state_vars-SingletonGet /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code state_vars-PrivateMutableGet /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 #### Nullifying Note reads

-To ensure that a user's private execution always uses the latest value of a Singleton, the `get_note` function will nullify the note that it is reading.
+To ensure that a user's private execution always uses the latest value of a PrivateMutable, the `get_note` function will nullify the note that it is reading.
 This means that if two people are trying to use this function with the same note, only one will succeed (no duplicate nullifiers allowed).

 This also makes read operations indistinguishable from write operations and allows the sequencer to verifying correct execution without learning anything about the value of the note.